Click to Hide Notification

 PR101

-Mars Red is an artificial mineral pigment.
-Its pigment code, PR101, refers to a wide spectrum of synthetic iron oxide pigments including yellows, oranges, reds, violet-browns and green-browns, which replace many natural earth colours to provide pigments without impurities and with great opacity.
+Mars Violet is an artificial mineral pigment.
+Its pigment code, PR101, refers to a wide spectrum of synthetic iron oxide pigments including yellows, oranges, reds, violet-browns and green-browns, which replace many natural earth colours, to provide pigments without impurities and with great opacity.
 It has a good tinting strength, is lightfast and stable in all media, and has a medium drying time in oil.
+Although it is similar to Caput Mortuum and Indian Red, it is less transparent than the former and warmer than the latter.

 Toxicity: B